Florida Department of Health releases Sunday COVID-19 update

 TALLAHASSEE, Fla.
 (Press Release) -

 The Florida Department of Health (DOH), in order to provide more comprehensive data, releases a report on COVID-19 cases in Florida once per day.
-The DOH COVID-19 dashboard is also providing updates once per day.
-The state also provides a report detailing surveillance data for every Florida county, which is available here.
+Today, Florida had the fourth straight day below 10 percent positivity of new cases.

-In order to make the daily COVID-19 report easier to download and more accessible, the daily report will now separate case line data in a separate PDF.
-Both reports will continue to be updated daily.
-The case line data report is available here.
+Today, as reported at 11 a.m., there are 3,779 new positive COVID-19 cases and 107 reported deaths - 7 occurred yesterday, August 15.
+As posted on the Agency for Health Care Administration’s hospitalization dashboard at 2 p.m., there are 5,690 current hospitalizations with a primary diagnosis of COVID-19.

-Since August 8, the death of seventy-seven Florida residents who tested positive for COVID-19 have been reported in Brevard, Broward, Collier, Dade, Indian River, Jackson, Lake, Manatee, Martin, Okeechobee, Orange, Palm Beach, Pasco, Pinellas, Sarasota, Seminole, St. Lucie and Volusia counties.
+Since August 15, the death of one hundred seven Florida residents who tested positive for COVID-19 have been reported in Brevard, Broward, Collier, Dade, Duval, Escambia, Hillsborough, Indian River, Jackson, Lake, Levy, Madison, Osceola, Palm Beach, Pinellas, Putnam, St. Johns, St. Lucie, Suwannee and Volusia counties.

 Florida long-term care facility data: